roman-milk/roman-milk.github.io/traveling-rapist.md

  My eyes had adjusted to the darkness, as I opened the door, and slipped in, gently closing it, and slipped on my mask.
 I stood there for a minute.
 I was in the laundry room.
 I made my way into the kitchen, there were a few night lights scattered around, and that was just enough light to make my way around the house.

  There was not a sound in the house as I explored each door, not only looking for her but exploring a way out in case I had to make a quick exit.
 I found a home office then a guest bedroom.
-Report_Story #2